 My remedies were taking the edge off but not clearing up the cough.
 I was perplexed.

 So upon the recommendation of our holistic pediatrician, I decided to give colloidal silver a try.
-I was amazed by how quickly and thoroughly my son’s cough resolved.
+I was amazed by how quickly and thoroughly my son's cough resolved.
 I began to think that colloidal silver may not be mere snake oil after all.
+But I still wondered, is colloidal silver safe?

 A quick history of colloidal silver